aws-amplify/amplify-backend/packages/backend-geo/API.md

 // @public (undocumented)
 export type GeoCollectionAccessGenerator = (allow: Omit<GeoAccessBuilder, 'apiKey'>) => GeoAccessDefinition[];

+// Warning: (ae-forgotten-export) The symbol "AmplifyMap" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "AmplifyPlace" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "AmplifyCollection" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export type GeoResource = AmplifyMap | AmplifyPlace | AmplifyCollection;

 // @public (undocumented)
 export type GeoResourceType = 'map' | 'place' | 'collection';